brandmooffin/message-thing-device/README.md

     - After that installs completely, search for LiquidCrystal I2C
     - Look for LiquidCrystal I2C by Frank de Brabander and install the library
 - Finally open up the sketch located `message-thing-sketch/message-thing-sketch.ino`
+- Be sure to update `<api-base-url>` with the correct url based on where you have `message-thing-service` deployed

 ## Deploy sketch
 - After you have the component connected, connect your ESP8266 via USB